ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data source configuration.md

 # OSIsoft Adapter for OPC UA data source configuration

-To use the OPC UA adapter, you must configure the data source from which it will receive data.
+To use the OPC UA adapter, you must configure the data source from which it will be polling data.

 ## Configure OPC UA data source